America’s Black Holocaust Museum

 701 Main St., Racine; From astronaut Laurel Clark and architect Frank Lloyd Wright to Case steam tractors and the Underground Railroad, the Heritage Museum of Racine has something for everyone, including a new Racine County Sports Hall of Fame.
 Free Admission.
 Open 9-5 Tuesdays - Fridays, 10-3 Saturdays, 12-4 Sundays.
 Telephone: (262) 636-3926; racineheritagemuseum.org.

-S43 W31575 Depot Rd., Genesee Depot; The estate lovingly created by theatre legends Alfred Lunt and Lynn Fontanne is a museum and national resource for theatre, arts and arts education.
+S43 W31575 Depot Rd., Genesee Depot; The estate lovingly created by theatre legends Alfred Lunt and Lynn Fontanne.
 Online content includes gallery and interactive timeline.
-Tours offered during the summer Tuesday-Saturday 10-2:30 and Sunday 12-2:30.
+Tours offered May-Dec., Tues.-Sat. at 10 & 2:30 and Sun. at 12 & 2:30.
+Children under 12 not admitted due to fragility of the estate.
 Reservations highly recommended.
+Special events including play readings and music in the Drawing Room.
 Telephone: (262) 968-4110; tenchimneys.org.

 Waukesha County Historical Society & Museum